ermalaliraj/docker/README.md

 A Docker image is a file, comprised of multiple layers, that is used to execute code in a Docker container.

 ```
-FROM jboss/wildfly                                              # create a linux machine starting from jboss/wildfly image
+FROM jboss/wildfly                                              # starting from jboss/wildfly image
-ADD hello-world.war /opt/jboss/wildfly/standalone/deployments/  # add the file hello-world.war to the remote path
+ADD hello-world.war /opt/jboss/wildfly/standalone/deployments/  # add the war in the remote path
 ```

 ```